DHTMLX/scheduler-docs/data/server_integration.md

 ####REST mode

-To enable the REST mode, specify the `mode` property of api/scheduler_createdataprocessor.md configuration object:
+To enable the REST mode, set the `mode` property of the api/scheduler_createdataprocessor.md configuration object to the "REST" value:

 ~~~js
 const dp = scheduler.createDataProcessor({